 Figure 3c depicts the difference from the drug ligand in the co-crystal protein structure that nsSNVs are mapped to.
 In order to study nsSNVs’ impacts towards protein-ligand binding, ligand properties are also an important part.
 We extract five features among various of physicochemical properties for each drug molecule in our database (Figure3a; Supplementary Figure 6).
 We observe that those nsSNVs with a positive ∆BA reside in a protein structure with a heavier drug ligand (mean = 361g/mol) than the other group (mean = 341g/mol), and this difference is significant (p-value = 2.14e-3 from two-sample Wilcoxon test).
 Also, we notice that the polar surface area of the drug ligands with a nsSNV that lead to positive ∆BA tend to be smaller (mean = 94.6Å2), compared with the other group (mean = 105Å2; p-value = 5.13e-5 from two-sample Wilcoxon test).
 One reason may arise from the sensitivity of a heavier ligand and of a ligand with smaller polar surface area is higher in response to the side chain volume or polarity change upon point mutation.

-These genomic, structural and physiochemical properties that act differently for “Class 1” SNVs and “Class 2” SNVs shown in Figure 3 provide training features for our learning method to prioritize SNV candidates that lead to a positive protein ligand binding affinity change.
+These genomic, structural and physiochemical properties that act differently for “Class 1” SNVs and “Class 2” SNVs shown in Figure 3 provide good training feature candidates for our learning method to prioritize SNV candidates that lead to a positive protein ligand binding affinity change.
+We find SNV annotation scores including Polyphen-2, SIFT and GERP; ligand molecule properties such as polar surface area, and protein structural alteration including side-chain volume change are all promising input features to our GenoDock classification model present below.

 Performance evaluation of GenoDock toolkit in classifying binding affinity change